Retropex/custom-ocean.xyz-dashboard/docs/CONFIGURATION.md

 | `PORT` | Application port | `5000` |

 Refer to [INSTALL.md](INSTALL.md) and [DEPLOYMENT.md](DEPLOYMENT.md) for instructions on how these variables are used during setup and deployment.

+## Caching

+Expensive operations such as network requests, complex calculations and Redis queries are cached to reduce load on external services.
+Results are retained for up to 60 seconds before being refreshed.
+The built-in cache requires no configuration.